This dragon image is owned by Apple Inc.

 modern debugger for software developers.

-The legacy monolithic target support executed the application being
+The legacy monolithic target support executed the frontend and backend of the debugger

 plugin approach, used on other supported targets, executes the